RouHim/beammp-container-image/README.md

 volumes:
   - ./ServerConfig.toml:/beammp/ServerConfig.toml
 ```

+> Environment variables will always override the values in the `ServerConfig.toml` file.

 > If you are getting permission errors, make sure to allow the container to access the file.
 For example by running
 > `chmod 777 ServerConfig.toml`.